OppNHeimer/retro-Hanoi/readme.md

 # Retro Hanoi

 Retro Hanoi is an adaptation of an age-old puzzle, 'Tower of Hanoi'.
 Styled to feel like an 80's arcade game, Retro Hanoi is easy to play but quickly scales to an impossible challenge.
+The game includes small animations that provide hints and visual effect.

 ## Getting Started